-SWFPut provides a video players for posts and pages and widget areas, as both flash and HTML5 video.
+SWFPut provides video players for posts and pages and widget areas, as both HTML5 and flash video.

->

-> There are no special installation requirements.
+There are no special installation requirements.

 Preferably, install SWFPut from the WordPress Plugin Repository through the WordPress administrative interface.

 Log in at your WordPress site

 In your system's file selector, select the SWFPut zip file; select 'OK' or equivalent

 At this point "SWFPut" should be an entry on the plugins page.
 The Settings menu should have an item "SWFPut Plugin".

 If the above is not so, there is probably a problem at your site's host; for example if the host is Unix system there is very likely a problem with incorrect permissions metadata (mode) on a directory such as wp-content/uploads, or an unsuitable user or group ownership of (probably several) files and directories.
 This can be a frequent problem if the host has PHP configured in "safe mode".

 If the host is not a Unix system, I'm sorry to say I cannot help; maybe your hosting provider can.